-When a group of farmers banded together to manage their land more sustainably, they had no idea of the impacts on flood risk management their project would have.
+When a group of farmers banded together to manage their land more sustainably, they had no idea of the impacts their project would have on flood risk management.

-Severely hit by recent floods, the Calder Valley is currently bursting with energy to tackle the threat of future floods.
+Severely hit by the 2015/16 floods, the Calder Valley is currently bursting with energy to tackle the threat of future floods.
 Dongria describes local efforts and the strategic use of trees as flood defences.

 In 2014, Pickering became one of three DEFRA pilot projects in upstream management and 'slowing-the-flow'.
-Mike tells us how impactful it has been in just that time.
+Mike tells us how impactful it's been in just that time.

-An ongoing trail of natural flood management looks promising for collecting the much called-for evidence needed to predict and quantify it's impact.
+An ongoing trial of natural flood management looks promising for collecting the much called-for evidence needed to predict and quantify it's impact.

-Small-scale 'NFM’ schems can be implemented in very rural locations, but have strong cumulative effects downstream - as utilised between the villages of Diddlebury and Culmington.
+Small-scale 'NFM' schemes can be implemented in very rural locations, but have strong cumulative effects downstream - as utilised between the villages of Diddlebury and Culmington.

-After discussions with major stakeholders, the Brompton Flood Action Group are working with a local farmer to install a series of leaky dams into their catchment.
+After discussions with major stakeholders, the Brompton Flood Prevention Group are working with a local farmer to install a series of leaky dams into their catchment.

-Effective flood risk managemen schemes can serve many purposes, and establishing an ambitious multi-agency partnership may just be the way to achieve them all.
+Effective flood risk management schemes can serve many purposes, and establishing an ambitious multi-agency partnership may just be the way to achieve them all.

 As a Countryside Stewardship farmer, Rob has an admirably holistic approach to farming, believing that we all have a part to play in looking out for each other and the environment.

 From his work as a PhD student on the upland management work at Belford, Alex describes the various ways that the impact of projects can be measured.